fbpx

 It’s more than a job.
 It’s a calling.

 The nationally accredited Emergency Medical Science program at Carteret CC provides the educational foundation necessary to begin a successful career in the field of emergency medical services.
-Upon successful completion, students are eligible for the North Carolina state paramedic exam, as well as the National Registry of Emergency Medical Technicians
+Upon successful completion, students are eligible for the North Carolina state paramedic exam, as well as the National Registry of Emergency Medical Technicians.

 Paramedic students will acquire the necessary information and skills needed to manage critically ill or injured patients in the pre-hospital setting.
 Students will learn skills such as: patient assessment, endotracheal intubation, surgical airway placement, EKG defibrillation, intravenous(IV) access, and medication administration.